 You can do each walk separately or combine all four together for one longer walk of almost 10 miles.
 Each of the walks are colour coded and clearly marked, and they all start and finish very conveniently, at the main car park.
 It’s a fantastic day out.

 Another great walk that’s available anytime, is the Greenock Cut.
 As you pass through Greenock heading for Inverkip, (or vice versa) take the road for Loch Thom until you arrive at the Cornalees Bridge Visitor Centre.
 Your seven mile walk starts and ends here, and you’ll enjoy some fantastic views across the water to the Island of Bute.

-But the longest, and without doubt the most popular and challenging walk in Scotland is the West Highland Way, from Milngavie to Fort William, a distance of 95 miles.
+But the longest, and without doubt the most popular and challenging walks in Scotland are the West Highland Way, from Milngavie to Fort William, a distance of 95 miles.
+This is closely followed by the Great Glen Way from Fort William to Inverness, at 79 miles.